0y8w1x/pebble/README.md

 * opencv (might be possible to remove)
 * cereal (might be possible to remove)

+For OpenCV, basalt can do offline and online slam.
+For offline slam, it depends on:
+* cv::imread and cv::IMREAD_UNCHANGED

+For online slam it depends on:
+* cv::MAT; cv::Point2f; cv::KeyPoint; cv::FAST

-Dependencies to test the code:
+Dependencies to test the code with a Intel T265 camera:
 * librealsense2 (https://robots.uc3m.es/installation-guides/install-realsense2.html)

 Directories that were removed (to understand this, please compare the directory structure to the basalt project linked above):